c0r73x/neotags.nvim/README.md

 You can create custom rules for existing languages or new languages.

 ```
-let g:neotags#[ctags language]#order = 'list of ctags kinds'
+let g:neotags#[ctags language]#order = 'string with ctags kinds'
 let g:neotags#[ctags language]#[ctags kind] = { 'group': 'highlight' }
 ```
-You can get the list of kinds by running ctags --list-kinds=[language] (for more advanced rules, check neotags.vim/plugin/neotags.vim)
+You can get the list of kinds by running `ctags --list-kinds=[language]` (for more advanced rules, check neotags.vim/plugin/neotags.vim). order determents priority of the highlight by first to last (tags with the same name will use the one with higher priority).
+Note that only kinds in the order string will be loaded.

 For example, this is what I use in typescript/tsx